sindhumahe/sindhumahe/README.md

-- 👋 Hi, I’m @sindhumahe
+- 👋 Hi, I’m @sindhumahe.
-- 👀 I’m interested in ...
+- 👀 I’m interested in APP DEVELOPMENT.
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning Full stack java development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...